ekoulemaneng/survey-form/README.md

 # survey-form
-A FreeCodeCamp project to learn how tu build a survey form.
+A FreeCodeCamp project to learn how to build a survey form.